 Plant early spring vegetables but remember to protect seedlings from hard frosts.
 Use items from around the house like an overturned bucket or a large flower pot.
 Plant several vegetable varieties which mature at different times to have a prolonged harvest.
 Now is also a great time to plant out any spring bulbs.
 Soil conditions are also good for transplanting some existing shrubs because the soil is more often moist which aids the roots in expanding out from the planting site more easily and in finding nutrients.

-Spring is a wonderful time of year and is not far off.
-Remember to use these last cool and wet months of winter to really tidy and prepare your garden so you receive the best crop or yield you’ve had…Your garden will love you for it!
+Remember to use the last cool and wet months of winter to really tidy and prepare your garden so you receive the best crop or yield you’ve had.